Michael Zagaris

-Michael Zagaris (born February 22, 1945) is an American sports and rock and roll photographer known for his work the Oakland Athletics, San Francisco 49ers, and the 1970s Rock & Roll scene.
+Michael Zagaris (born February 22, 1945) is an American sports and rock and roll photographer known for his work on the Oakland Athletics, San Francisco 49ers, and the 1970s Rock & Roll scene.

 Early life and education

 Born in Chicago, Michael Zagaris moved to Modesto, California as a toddler.
-Before high school, in 1957, he would move with his family north to Redding, California.
-While living in Redding, Zagaris attended Enterprise High School before boarding at Bellarmine College Preparatory where his skills as a wide receiver of the school's football team earned him a scholarship to George Washington University.
+Before 7th grade, in 1957, he moved with his family north to Redding, California and attended St. Joseph School.
+While living in Redding, Zagaris boarded at Bellarmine College Preparatory and later returned to attend Enterprise High School.
+Zagaris played both baseball and football while attending Shasta College, where his skills as a wide receiver of the football team earned him a scholarship to George Washington University.
 Zagaris graduated from George Washington University in 1967 and enrolled in Santa Clara Law School.
 In Law School, Zagaris worked as a speechwriter for Senator Bobby Kennedy.
 Zagaris' whole life changed when he witnessed Senator Kennedy's assassination.

 Rock & Roll Photography

 After dropping out of Law School after one year, Zagaris began to embrace his photography hobby, finding ways to get on the field at 49ers games and backstage at concerts.
 While reviewing some of Zagaris' photos after a concert, Eric Clapton advised Zagaris to pursue photography as a steady gig.
 Throughout the 1970s, Zagaris would photograph some of the popular bands of all time, including The Grateful Dead, The Clash, Blondie, The Who, and Tom Petty.